Ready to discover the best things to do in San Andres Colombia?

 This is one of our most favorite island hopping tours ever.
 The price for one person is 40.000 Pesos.
-You will go to Acuario, Manta Ray spot, and a mangrove forest.
+You will go to Acuario, Manta-Ray spot, and a mangrove forest.
 We stared at 9:30 a.m. and came back around 3:00 p.m.

 Acuario is an incredible paradise and we loved it there.
 We arrived around at 10:00 a.m. and could stay till 2:30 p.m.
 Usually, we feel rushed during such tours.
 So we were happy that here it was not the case.
 We could take many photos at different locations and really enjoyed it.

 I was so excited about a small sandbank in the middle of the sea.
-I don’t know why, but I always dreamed about to be on one.
+I don’t know why, but I always dreamed about being on one.
 And this was the first time in my life.
 I was sooooo happy.
 Nico thought I will get a heart attack because I was just running around like I never had seen the ocean before.
-We have seen many beautiful beaches, but the Caribbean sea is a very special place to me.
+We have seen many beautiful beaches, but the Caribbean sea is a very special place for me.
 Here, the water is so crazy blue that I just can’t stop looking at it.